Saturday, January 25, 2025

 A war broke out between Germany and France in 1870.
 He volunteered as an army doctor and served for 2 years.
 At the end of the war, he was made a district medical office in Wotszten, Germany (now in Poland) and accepted the position of the director of Bacteriology laboratory.
 His innovations in laboratory work are:

-2. Working with his associate, Richard Petri, he improved his solid culture media and made a discs shaped of culture medium which is known as Petri dish, which is still used in all bacteriology laboratory today.
+2. Working with his associate, Richard Petri, he improved his solid culture media and made a disc shaped culture medium which is known as the Petri dish, which is still used in all bacteriology laboratories today.

 4. Used oil immersion lens for further magnification of objects.